shijithpk/music-discovery/README.md

 4. **Create a new mail id** — This is optional, but if you want to be notified by email every week when your playlist is ready, you'll need to create a new mail id to send those mails to yourself.
 This [page](https://realpython.com/python-send-email/) has detailed instructions on how to use gmail programatically to send emails.
 Then put in the email id where you want to receive the mail, the new email id you've created and its password into [config_email.ini](config_email.ini).

 5. **Choose playlists to aggregate** — [playlist_ids_full.csv](playlist_ids_full.csv) has a list of Spotify playlists you can aggregate.
 Info on each playlist is available like its source and genre.
 If you think you want to include a playlist, just put 'yes' against it in the INCLUDE column.
 And if you don't want to include it, just leave the cell under INCLUDE blank.
-You can also add other Spotify playlists to the list.
-This [page](https://www.geeksforgeeks.org/how-to-append-a-new-row-to-an-existing-csv-file/) will show you how to add new rows to a csv, use the 2nd method where a dictionary is appended as a new row.

 6. **Change the country code** — You'll need to change one line in the script `spotify_market = 'IN'` and put in the two-letter ISO code for your country.
 (You can find the code from this [list](https://gist.github.com/frankkienl/a594807bf0dcd23fdb1b).)
 It's important for something called track [relinking](https://developer.spotify.com/documentation/general/guides/track-relinking-guide/).
 Essentially, if a track on a playlist isn't licensed for your country, Spotify will find a version of the track that is licensed.
 So you'll have fewer missing tracks.